RoyElkabetz/CityLearn-MAD-CATS/README.md

 ### Formulating the Battery problem as an MDP

-In order to use search algorithms such as Uniform-Cost-Search we need to have a model of the world as a Markov Decision Process (MDP), that we can use for offline planing.
+In order to use search algorithms such as Uniform-Cost-Search (UCS) we need to have a model of the world as a Markov Decision Process (MDP), that we can use for offline planing.
 The given CityLearn environment, as we already mentioned, can be factored into two parts:
-- The Grid model, which consists of the weather parameters (e.g. temperature, solar irradiance, etc.), the grid parameters (e.g. electricity price, carbon intensity, etc.) and the district's consumption measured data
+- The **Grid** model, which consists of the weather parameters (e.g. temperature, solar irradiance, etc.), the grid parameters (e.g. electricity price, carbon intensity, etc.) and the buildings' electricity measured data (e.g. non-shiftable load and solar generation).
-- The Battery model, which consists of the battery's State of Charge (SoC), Capacity, Nominal power and so on.
+- The **Battery** model, which consists of the battery's State of Charge (SoC), Capacity, Nominal power and so on.
-Therefore, we formulate the model of the battery as an MDP and given some predictor that predicts the future behaviour of the grid and a building's electricity consumption and production we would like to find an optimal policy for that building that minimizes the global utility function.
+Therefore, we formulate the model of the battery as an MDP and together with a predictor that predicts the future behaviour of the grid and each building's electricity consumption and production we use UCS to find the best plan of battery actions from each state.

+The battery MDP $\langle S, A, T, R, \gamma\rangle$ is the following:
+- $s_t = (SoC_{t} - SoC_{t-1} SoC_{t}, Capacity_{t})$ for every $s_t\in S$.
+- $A$ is defined as some discritization of $[-1, 1]$.
+- $T$ is given by the physical model of the battery, taken from the CityLearn environment.
+- $R$ is a local reward function which was handcrafted in a way that would be globaly consistent with the CityLearn utility (explained in detail later).

 #### Timescales in the problem